CodySt0/javaScriptWebApplication/readme.md

-Testing out the read me for this project.
+Making a weather app for this project